elreguera/handouts/CONTRIBUTING.md

 ## 3. Create RStudio Project

 Now that the "origin" repository exists under your account on GitHub, you need to create a "clone" on your computer.
 The clone of your repository is synonymous with an "RStudio project", so begin by selecting "New Project" from the RStudio tool bar.
 Create a new project from version control, using git, and enter your repository URL.
-The URL can be generated using the green "Clone or Download" button from your repository on GitHub.
+The URL can be generated using the green "Clone or Download" button from your repository on GitHub, but it should be `git@github.com:<username>/handouts`.
 Name the project "handouts" and use the "Browse" button to select a location for the project folder.

 ## 4. Configure git

 The first time you work with git on your computer, you should tell it your GitHub username and e-mail address.
 This allows the author associated with your commits to be recognized by GitHub.
 While your RStudio project is open, choose "Tools > Shell" from the toolbar.
 Put in the following two lines, with appropriate substitutions for your name and email:

-    git config --global user.name <name>
+    git config --global user.name <username>
     git config --global user.email <email>

 You should now be abble to commit and push to your GitHub repository from RStudio.